NicoleHeather/CPSC-481---Group-3---Tut-3/README.md

 ### Suggested Steps:
 1. Using the **“Search…”** bar at the top of the screen, enter any combination of words or letters
 2. Select the **“Filter”** option and select any dates, starts, ends, categories or locations → **Apply Filters**
-3. Clear the filtering and search input, scroll to find the event **“Lakeside Brunch”** and select it
+3. In the input bar between the **"Filter** and **"Saved"** select the option **Dates:Calgary Trip"**.
-4. While on the event booking screen, select **“Create Booking Request”**
-5. On the booking request screen, enter all required info (red asterisks)
-6. Select **“Send Booking Request”**
-7. When the conflict pop-up appears, select **“View Conflicting Event”**
+4. Select the **"Rock Concert"** result.
-8. Observe the event, then use the **“<”** button
+5. Select the heart icon and dismiss the pop-up, then use the header back button to return to the search page.
-9. On the pop-up again, select **“Back to Booking”** and return to Explore
+6. Select the **"Saved"** button and go back to the **"Rock Concert"** result.
+7. Select the **"Create Booking Request"** button.
+8. (Optional) Try to submit the request without filling in any information.
+9. Fill in all the required info and select the **"Send Request"** button.
+10. Using the itinerary dropdown, select the Calgary itinerary, then select the **"Add to Itinerary"** option
+11. On the event conflict pop-up, press the **"View conflicting event"** text.
+Go to the conflciting event on the itinerary week view and remove it.
-10. Use the **“Saved”** button to go to the saved events screen
+12. Using the back button on the header, return to the booking request page and try to book the request again.
-11. Observe that there are no saved events at the moment
-12. Select a search result
-13. On its event booking screen, select **“Save to History”** and dismiss the pop-up
-14. Return to the saved events screen — you should now see an event in history
+13. Return to the **"Saved"** events screen using the back button
-15. Repeat with another search result
-16. Still on the saved events page, select an event
-17. Select **“Create a Booking Request”**, fill it out, then **“Send Booking Request”**
-18. Once processed, choose an itinerary via dropdown → **Add to Itinerary**
-   (This should take you to the Itinerary screen)
+14. Choose any saved search result and use the heart icon to un-save it.
-19. Using the navigation bar, select **“Account”**
+15. Using the navigation bar, select **“Account”**

 ---